Random ordinate method for mitigating the ray effect in radiative transport equation simulations: Numerical experiments

 This example is to demonstrate that the ROM can mitigate the ray effect independent of the problem setup.
 A benchmark test is the lattice problem in X-Y plane.
 The spatial domain is $(x,y) \in [0,1] \times [0,1]$ and the cross sections are $\sigma_{T}=1$, $\sigma_{S}=0.5$.
 The layout of the source term $q(x,y)$ is shown in Figure \ref{fig:layout_of_lattice_problem}.
 The number of spatial cells is $50\times 50$ and Diamond difference method is employed for the spatial discretization.
 In Figure \ref{fig:numerical_eliminate_ray_effect}, the average densities calculated with $4$, $16$, $36$, $64$, $100$ and $144$ ordinates DOM are displayed.
 The ray effects can be visually seen even with 144 ordinate.

-The results of ROM are shown in Figure \ref{fig:ROMnumerical_eliminate_ray_effect}, where columns 1 to 4 show the expectation of average density $\mathbb{E}\phi^{\xi}$ with 5, 10, 20 and 50 simulations, respectively.
-As can be seen from the results, the ray effect is invisible in the ROM results when 50 sampled simulations with 4 ordinates, 10 sampled simulations with 16 ordinates, and 5 sampled simulations with 36 ordinates.
+The results of ROM are shown in Figure \ref{fig:ROMnumerical_eliminate_ray_effect}, where the first to third rows show the expectation of average density $\mathbb{E}\phi^{\xi}$ with $5$, $20$ and $50$ simulations, respectively.
+As can be seen from the results, the ray effect is invisible in the ROM results when $50$ sampled simulations with $4$ ordinates, 20 sampled simulations with $16$ ordinates, and 5 sampled simulations with 36 ordinates.
+The forth row displays the cross-sections at $y=0.29$ from the three subplots above.
+The solution accuracy improves with an increase in the number of samples.

+Similar to Example \ref{2D disk_ray effect}, we present a comparison of the results obtained by the DOM and ROM with the same computational cost.
+Figure \ref{fig:densityandplotslide} displays two cuts along both the $x$ and $y$ directions, one at $x=0.19$, the other at $y=0.29$.
+The four curves represent the reference solution, the solution obtained by DOM with $36$ ordinates, DOM with $144$ ordinates, and ROM with $16$ sampled simulations of $36$ ordinates; the last two have the same computational cost.
+It can be observed that ROM with $16$ sampled simulations of $36$ ordinates provides the best result and mitigates the ray effect.